enesinan/todo-app/README.md

 # todo-app
-this is a todo-app,you can save your task and manage
+this is a todo-app,you can save your task and manage it